-Items used in campaigning that a candidate or supporter already owns can be valued using a minimum value list available from the appropriate staff member, but will not be reimbursed.
+Items used in campaigning that a candidate or proposer already owns can be valued using a minimum value list but will not be reimbursed.
 All campaign materials must be available to other candidates at the same price.
 If materials are purchased from outside the UK, it is the responsibility of the candidate to provide a quote from a UK company demonstrating their value as if they were purchasing them in the UK.
 Only the UK value for all products will be accepted.